uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/offshore-wind/sections/support-and-incentives/en_US.md

 The UK enjoys a longstanding reputation for operating stable and predictable regimes to support investment in renewable electricity infrastructure.
 Contracts for difference (CfD) provide stable long-term revenues for offshore wind projects, giving certainty on returns for investors.

-A Levy Control Framework (LCF) provides long-term visibility of liabilities under these regimes, assisting investment planning and providing transparency and stability in public policy.

 Alongside a supportive policy regime, the UK government supports its offshore wind industry by:

 - providing market confidence and demand visibility (critical for investment by developers and the supply chain)